marckean/marcseparation/_docs/15-report_mistakes.md

 You need to seriously question the credibility of this report writer.

-As the audio of the sessions weren't recorded digitally or analog, there's no way to prove the accuracy of anything in the report.
+As the audio of the sessions wasn't recorded either digitally or analog, there's no way to prove the accuracy of anything in the report and based on the [contradictions](/marcseparation/report_contradictions/) and the mistakes which I have listed here, this entire report is questionable.

 ## Simple mistakes